Link copied to your clipboard

 However, sometimes we fall behind on finances and if a property owner fails to pay unpaid assessments, it’s not always their direct fault.
 If you find yourself in these shoes, it’s important to keep an open line of communication with your HOA, as uncomfortable as it may be at first.

 Your HOA may be able to offer assistance, such as setting up an interest-free payment plan for delinquent assessments, which may be able to help stave off additional attorney’s fees and charges from your balance.
 Make sure you keep copies of any correspondence in writing in case you need to refer to it later.
-Other options to pay off your unpaid assessments could include things like:

 It’s also a good idea to consult the bylaws and CC&Rs for your HOA, which will outline the exact procedures and timelines you can expect various actions to be taken.
 Check to see if your state has HOA foreclosure laws in place as well, which may limit their power to evict you and sell your home.

 You may need to consult a real estate attorney if you’re unable to reach a resolution with your HOA.
-This can be especially important given the nuances of state laws governing HOAs, and because many HOAs also hire attorneys to pursue homeowners for unpaid dues.
+This can be especially important given the nuances of state laws governing HOAs, and because many HOAs also take legal action and hire attorneys to pursue homeowners for unpaid dues.
 If you can’t afford a lawyer, there are many options for free legal assistance, affordable credit counseling, and other community resources that you can find help locating through 211.org.

 Final thoughts